8th Grade Trip

 The students travel by motorcoach to New Orleans where they stay in volunteer housing accommodations.

-The travel portion is not fixed because it can change from year to year based the number of students and chaperones who travel.
+The travel costs portion is not fixed because it can change from year to year based on the number of students and chaperones who travel.
 Typically the travel portion of the trip costs between $300–$400 per person traveling.
 This includes:

-Typically this ranges from $650–$750, again depending on the number of students and chaperones who travel.
+The student costs typically ranges from $650–$750, again depending on the number of students and chaperones who travel.
 This includes:

 A combination of fundraising and funds from parents.

 Any family who thinks they may not be able to pay for the entire trip is eligible to apply.
-However, keep in mind that the more families who apply, the less money each family may get, so if all possible, save the scholarships for those families who truly need it.
+However, keep in mind that the more families who apply, the less money each family may get, so if at all possible, save the scholarships for those families who truly need it.
 Usually the maximum has been $200 per family.